Skip to main content

 Next Steps

-- Competitor Analysis - use follower and following data as part of a competitive intelligence pipeline.
+• Competitor Analysis: use follower and following data as part of a competitive intelligence pipeline.

-/followers, /follows, /verified-followers, and all Sorsa API endpoints.
+• API Reference: full specification for /followers, /follows, /verified-followers, and all Sorsa API endpoints.